MeteoSwiss/opendata/docs/c-climate-data/c8-c9-climate-scenarios.md

 Detailed information on the available simulations and variables, limitations and a list of available Swiss stations can be found in the user documentation of the localised Climate CH2025 datasets:

-* User documentation pdf on the Meteoswiss website: <Link not yet available>
+* User documentation pdf on the Meteoswiss website: (Link forthcoming)
 * [Climate CH2025 datasets on the MeteoSwiss Website](https://www.meteoswiss.admin.ch/climate/climate-change/swiss-climate-scenarios/reports-data-and-graphs-of-climate-change-scenarios/climate-ch2025-datasets.html)

 ## Data download {#data-download}